-A deficiency judgment refers to a mortgage lender’s judgment against the borrower for the difference between the outstanding balance of the mortgage note, plus costs and attorneys fees, and the value of the property foreclosed.
-For purposes of calculating the amount of deficiency liability, the foreclosed property “value” is the fair market value on the date of the foreclosure sale auction.
-For this purpose, the house value does not depend upon when and for how much a bank ultimately sells the foreclosed property.
+A deficiency judgment allows a mortgage lender to recover the difference between the outstanding balance of a mortgage note and the proceeds of a property foreclosure sale.
+In Florida, a deficiency judgment can also include costs and attorney’s fees.
+For purposes of the deficiency liability, the foreclosed property “value” is the fair market value on the date of the foreclosure sale auction.
+The foreclosed house’s value does not depend upon how much a bank ultimately sells the foreclosed property.

-It appears that national lenders prefer to be more lenient and to cooperate with upside down homeowners to keep the homeowner’s family in their home.
-For instance, Bank of America has a pilot program called the Cooperative Short Sale Program under which the bank will pay qualifying homeowners substantial cash to quickly deed over and abandon their home provided the property is maintained in good condition.
+It appears that national lenders prefer to cooperate with upside-down homeowners to keep the homeowner’s family in their home.
+For instance, Bank of America after the 2008 recession instituted a program called the Cooperative Short Sale Program.
+The bank paid qualifying homeowners substantial cash to quickly deed over and abandon their home provided the property is maintained in good condition.
 Second mortgage lenders and private lenders are more likely than first mortgage holders to sue borrowers personally for default on the underlying promissory note.

-There has been a significant increase in second mortgage lawsuits since the beginning of 2009.
+There has been a significant increase in second mortgage lawsuits against homeowners since the 2008 recession.
 Banks that made commercial loans to developers or builders almost always file a lawsuit against the individual borrower to enforce and collect upon the promissory note or personal guarantee of a business loan.
-If a mortgage lender pursues a deficiency judgment, you should hire an attorney to defend the deficiency.
-In many cases, an attorney can use procedural defenses and substantive lending law to defeat a deficiency claim or the attorney can negotiate an acceptable settlement for much less than the total deficiency liability in most cases.
+You should hire an attorney to defend the deficiency claim if a mortgage lender pursues a deficiency judgment.
+In many cases, an attorney can use procedural defenses and substantive lending law to defeat a deficiency claim, or the attorney can negotiate an acceptable settlement for much less than the total deficiency liability in most cases.

 Defending Against a Mortgage Foreclosure Lawsuit

 Most first mortgage lenders will not aggressively pursue deficiency liability, or if they do seek deficiency, they are not aggressive in judgment collection.
-Many lenders will offer a release if a homeowner and their attorney is willing to dismiss an otherwise effective foreclosure defense strategy.
-Some lenders have a policy of never forgiving personal liability whether or not the lender plans to pursue a deficiency judgment.
+Many lenders will offer a release if a homeowner and their attorney are willing to dismiss an otherwise effective foreclosure defense strategy.
+Some lenders are more aggressive and have a policy of never forgiving personal liability whether or not the lender plans to pursue a deficiency judgment.

 Income Tax Consequences

 In December 2007, Congress acted to prevent many debtors from income tax liability associated with foreclosure avoidance.
-The Mortgage Forgiveness Debt Relief Act of 2007 stated that homeowners will not be subject to income tax from release from mortgage liability if and to the extent the mortgage proceeds were used to buy or improve their primary residence.
+The Mortgage Forgiveness Debt Relief Act of 2007 stated that homeowners would not be subject to income tax from release from mortgage liability if and to the extent the mortgage proceeds were used to buy or improve their primary residence.
 The Debt Relief Act has expired and no longer protects homeowners from imputed income.